 This will reveal a popup with all your conditions.

 By default, there’s no condition applied so all subscribers from the selected list will get the campaign.

 Add a new condition by clicking on the “Add Condition” button.
 This will add a new condition which is based on three parts: Field, Operator, and Value.

-This part describes which entity of subscribers meta data you like to check for.
-They are things like email, name, rating or custom fields or other meta data like signup date, referrer or WordPress user role.
+This part describes which entity of subscriber metadata you like to check for.
+They are things like email, name, rating, or custom fields or other metadata like signup date, referrer, or WordPress user role.

 The Operator is the connection between the Field and the value.
 It’s something like “is” or “is not”, “contains” or contains not”, “starts with” and “ends with” as well some complex things with regular expressions.

-Here are some example so you get an idea what’s possible:
+Here is some examples so you get an idea of what’s possible:

 “Email” – “ends with” – “@domain.tld”

-Send campaigns only to subscribers with email ending with domain.tld.
+Send campaigns only to subscribers with an email ending with domain.tld.